Group

 CVs of Board Members

-Constantinos Herodotou son of Michael, Chairman of the Board of Directors, Independent Non-Executive Member
+Constantinos Herodotou, son of Michael, Chairman of the Board of Directors, Independent Non-Executive Member

 Mr. Constantinos Herodotou has been an advisor to global private sector conglomerates and companies on major financial transactions and strategy.
-In March 2017, he was appointed as an Executive Consultant and member of the Central Bank of Cyprus Board.
+In March 2017, he was appointed as an Executive Director and member of the Board of Directors of the Central Bank of Cyprus.
 In April 2019, he was appointed as the Governor of the Central Bank of Cyprus and a member of the Governing Council of the European Central Bank where he served until April 2024.
-Since February 2025, he serves as President of the Board of Directors and an independent non-executive member of CrediaBank.
+Since April 2025, he serves as Chairman of the Board of Directors and an independent non-executive member of CrediaBank.

-He graduated from University College London (UCL) in 1996 with a Bachelor of Science (BSc) in Economics (First Class Honours) and an award for his performance in Economics.
+He graduated from the University College London (UCL) in 1996 with a Bachelor of Science (BSc) in Economics (First Class Honours) and an award for his performance in Economics.
 After working in Paris, he completed a Master in Business Administration (MBA) in 2001 with Distinction (top 10% of the year’s class) at London Business School.

 Mr. Avraam-Minos Moisis has extensive management experience in the Financial Services markets.
 He has been a non-executive member and Vice Chairman of CrediaBank’s BoD as the representative of the Hellenic Financial Stability Fund since 2021.
-Since February 2025, he serves as 2nd Vice Chairman of the Board of Directors, non-executive member, and representative of the Hellenic Financial Stability Fund, which was absorbed by HCAP.
+Since February 2025, he serves as 2nd Vice Chairman of the Board of Directors, non-executive member and representative of the Hellenic Financial Stability Fund, which was absorbed by HCAP.

-He has served as CEO of Interamerican Group and National Insurance Company, General Manager of Retail Banking at National Bank and Commercial Bank, Chairman of the Board of Directors of PQH, the single bank clearing company, and member of the Supervisory Board of the Hellenic Holding and Asset Management Company.
+He has served as CEO of Interamerican Group and National Insurance Company, General Manager of Retail Banking at National Bank and Commercial Bank, Chairman of the Board of Directors of PQH, the single bank clearing company and member of the Supervisory Board of the Hellenic Holding and Asset Management Company.
 He is a founding member of the consulting company SYNERGON Partners and Chairman of the Board of Directors of the factoring company Flexfin.
 He is a licensed actuary and holds a degree in mathematics from the University of Athens and a Master of Actuarial Science from Heriot Watt University, UK.

 Eleni Vrettou, daughter of Christos, Chief Executive Officer, Executive Member

-Ms. Eleni Vrettou has over 20 years of international experience in banks in Greece and abroad, specializing in corporate and investment banking.
+Ms Eleni Vrettou has over 20 years of international experience in banks in Greece and abroad, specializing in corporate and investment banking.
 She has been the Chief Executive Officer of CrediaBank since September 2022.

-Ms. Vrettou held the position of Senior General Manager, Chief of Corporate and Investment Banking at Piraeus Bank Group, having previously worked for 14 years at HSBC Bank Plc in Greece and the UK.
-Her most recent role at HSBC was Managing Director and Head of Wholesale Banking Greece, and prior to that she was HSBC’s Head of Multinationals and Business Development for the CEE, CIS, Mediterranean and SubSaharan Africa regions.
-She also held the role of Chief Strategy and Investor Relations Officer at Lamda Development.
-She has significant experience in corporate transformation and NPL management, as well as in the systematic development of parallel work in investment and transaction banking and Development Programmes.
-Prior to HSBC, she worked for Greek and international Financial Institutions, in Athens and New York, in Credit and Risk Management and Investment Banking (M&A).
-Between 2019 and 2021, she served as Chairman of the Board of Directors of Piraeus Factors S.A, Piraeus Leasing and Piraeus Leases, as well as a member of the Board of Directors of ETVA VIEPE.
-She is an independent non-executive member of the Board of Directors of Star Bulk Carriers Corp, as well as an independent non-executive member of the Board of Directors of MOTODYNAMIKI S.A.
+Ms Vrettou held the position of Senior General Manager, Chief of Corporate and Investment Banking at Piraeus Bank Group, having previously worked for 14 years at HSBC Bank Plc in Greece and the UK.
+Her most recent role at HSBC was Managing Director and Head of Wholesale Banking Greece and prior to that she was HSBC’s Head of Multinationals and Business Development for the CEE, CIS, Mediterranean and SubSaharan Africa regions.

 Vasiliki (Valerie) Skoubas, daughter of Christos, Executive Member

-Ms. Vasiliki (Valerie) Skoubas serves as Chief Financial Officer and has over 30 years of experience in the banking and financial sectors in Greece and abroad.
+Ms Vasiliki (Valerie) Skoubas serves as Chief Financial Officer and has over 30 years of experience in the banking and financial sectors in Greece and abroad.

-She joined CrediaBank in April 2022 as Advisor to the CEO.
-From 2015 until 2021, she worked in senior management positions in HSBC Greece as Chief Financial Officer, and at the same time, from 2018 until 2020, she was Oversight Director for 9 branches of HSBC France; also, until 2021 she was a Director for HSBC London’s M&A team.
+She joined Attica Bank (now Crediabank) in April 2022 as Advisor to the CEO.
+From 2015 until 2021, she worked in senior management positions in HSBC Greece as Chief Financial Officer and at the same time, from 2018 until 2020, she was Oversight Director for 9 branches of HSBC France; also, until 2021 she was a Director for HSBC London’s M&A team.

 From 1989 until 2014, she worked for Citigroup Greece, holding the position of Chief Financial Officer since 2009.